Compassion Seattle appeals lower court decision, tries to get on November ballot

 The amendment was struck from the ballot on Friday by King County Superior Court Judge Catherine Shaffer, who said it mandated city action that would have superseded what should be state and regional decisions.

-The Compassion Seattle campaign, which is funded by business alliances and the chamber of commerce, originally said it wasn’t going to appeal soon after the decision last Friday because they didn’t have time before King County elections begins designing ballots to mail out September 9.
+The Compassion Seattle campaign, which is funded by business alliances and real estate companies, originally said it wasn’t going to appeal soon after the decision last Friday because they didn’t have time before King County elections begins designing ballots to mail out September 9.

 But on Tuesday, the campaign said they’d changed their minds and filed an emergency motion with the Washington Court of Appeals, asking the court to decide by Friday.
 The court indicated it will hear the case.